jdersch/PERQemu/PERQemu/Readme.txt

     a separate thread for SDL's event loop, but on the Mac this is apparently impossible; thus, I've temporarily forced it back onto the main thread.

-    Verified that this version runs on MacOS X 10.11 (Yosemite) AND on 10.13 (High Sierra).
+    Verified that this version runs on MacOS X 10.11 (El Capitan) AND on 10.13 (High Sierra).
 These are the newest versions I have available for testing.
 They run in both 32- and 64-bit mode!
 The horrible Mac keyboard hack is no longer required, which is good since we can't